-Adding a teen driver to your family's auto insurance is one of the most painful sticker shocks American parents face.
+Adding a teen driver to your family's auto insurance is one of the most painful sticker shocks parents face.
 The average increase is around 130% — and for some families, it pushes the annual premium past $4,000.
 The good news: with the right carrier, the right discounts, and a few smart choices, you can absorb a teen driver without breaking the bank.
 Here is what works in 2026.

 Why Teen Driver Insurance Costs So Much